-Ready to hit the trails with the fam?
+Take advantage of the cooler weather to go on a family hike!
 We’ve got an amazing list of kid-friendly hikes that have it all!
-From slot canyons and ocean views to glorious rock formations and tree shaded paths, read on for where to lace up those sturdy shoes and take a hike!
+From slot canyons and ocean views to glorious rock formations and tree shaded paths, read on for where to lace up those sturdy shoes and take a nature hike with your kids!

 Eagle Rock Hike

 More reward than just a fun hike in and of itself––the Eagle Rock hike includes a spectacular rock formation shaped like an eagle with sprawling wings.
 Bonus: kids can pose in front of the rocks for an epic photo opp.
 Outside of San Diego in Warner Springs, this trail also boasts a small creek.
 The best plan is to hike early before temps rise for the day, and of course take plenty of water, snacks, sunscreen and wear hats.
 The mostly flat trail is ideal for hikers of all ages, but be prepared that it's a 3.2 mile journey in and a 3.2 mile journey out.